dwinski/pandera_tutorial/README.md

 - sex: str
 - age: float
 - fare: float
-- sibsp: int
+- sibsp: int (# of siblings/spouses this passenger has onboard)
-- parch: int
+- parch: int (# of parents/children this passenger has onboard)